system76/docs/_articles/desktop-environment.md

 `gsettings set org.cinnamon.desktop.lockdown disable-lock-screen false`

+#### Managing Lots of Desktop environments

+Ubuntu's unity greeter signin screen will only accommodate a certain number of desktop environments.
+If the list is too large, then extra options can be deleted from this folder:

+`/usr/share/xsessions/`

+Another solution is to switch to the lightdm-gtk-greeter following the instructions above.
+This secondary greeter is installed with Gnome, or can be installed manually with this command:

+`sudo apt install lightdm-gtk-greeter`

 #### Removing Desktop Environments

 If you no longer want to use a desktop environment, it can be removed by using the `sudo apt purge ...` command, followed by the `sudo apt autoremove` command.
 For example, to remove KDE: